TheInkedEngineer/theinkedengineer.com/articles/double-standards-the-cardi-b-case.md

 She recently made headlines when a couple of her old videos resurfaced online where she admits to being a sex worker (which is illegal by law), who lured men with sex to drug them (which is illegal by law) and rob them (which is illegal by law).

-let that sink in for a second…
+Let that sink in for a second…

 She faced little to no backlash.
 What made things even worse for me, was the statement she put out after the fact to justify what she did.